 Useful to Know: Hardy, good for beginners, rarely go broody.
 Utility Light Sussex are fast maturing.

 Photo: Light Sussex male.
 Best of breed at the National 2010.

-The Sussex chicken is a dual purpose utility breed that is also popular on the show scene and relatively easy to keep.
-They come in eight colours – Brown, Buff, Coronation, Light, Red, Speckled, Silver, White (that are standardised in the UK).
+The Sussex chicken is a dual-purpose utility breed that is also popular on the show scene and relatively easy to keep.
+They come in eight colours – Brown, Buff, Coronation, Light, Red, Speckled, Silver, White (standardised in the UK).
 They are also available in bantam versions.

-The Coronation Sussex was created for the coronation of King Edward VIII in 1936 (this didn’t actually happen because he abdicated and his younger brother became King George VI) but there were very few birds by the beginning of World War 2.
-We have found one strain of the original Large Fowl remaining but Coronation Sussex were re-created and re-introduced by Rob Whittington.
+The Coronation Sussex was created for the coronation of King Edward VIII in 1936 (this didn’t actually happen because he abdicated and his younger brother became King George VI), but there were very few birds by the beginning of World War 2.
+We have found one strain of the original Large Fowl remaining, but Coronation Sussex was re-created and re-introduced by Rob Whittington.
 Large Fowl are very rare but slowly making a comeback.

-The original Speckled Sussex chickens are thought to be a cross between white fleshed table birds and an imported Asiatic bird like the Brahma.
+The original Speckled Sussex chickens are a cross between white-fleshed table birds and an imported Asiatic bird like the Brahma.
 The modern strains of Sussex will lay around 180 to 200 medium-sized eggs in their first year for you without artificial lighting.

-They are a popular white fleshed chicken used for producing meat.
-The chicks of all of the varieties are fast to mature, with the exception of the speckled that takes a little longer.
+They are a popular white-fleshed chicken used for producing meat.
+The chicks of all varieties are fast to mature, except for the speckled that takes a little longer.